Team Image

 LLP Member and Head of Department

-Jonathan gained his Law Degree at Nottingham University before completing his professional training at The College of Law in York.
-He has been with Elliot Mather LLP since 1990 and heads the Wills and Probate departments in Chesterfield and Matlock.
+Jonathan gained his Law Degree at the University of Nottingham before completing his professional training at The College of Law in York.
+He has been with Elliot Mather LLP since 1990 and heads the Wills and Probate department.

 Share: